CORROBORATING WITNESS—E.P. SANDERS

 History provides the stage on which meaning becomes possible.

-Judaism was not abolished, abandoned, or marginal—it was the world Jesus inhabited.
+Judaism was not abolished, abandoned, or marginal — it was the world Jesus inhabited, and he cannot be understood outside it.

 Temple critique was not fringe speech.
-It was inherently destabilizing.
+It was inherently destabilizing to religious, political, and economic authority simultaneously.

-Prophetic language about power, judgment, and restoration was understood long before Jesus spoke it.
+Prophetic language about power, judgment, and restoration was understood long before Jesus spoke it — and the Davidic tradition that frames his lineage in Matthew's genealogy was a living hope, not a literary device.

 BENCH OBSERVATION